Sinyamela/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path name of the working directory Task0.
-Where am I?
+Script that displays the content list of your current directory Task1.
+What's in there?